 If you have any stories or comments about such publishers, which might be helpful to other readers, you might want to add a comment in the space below.
 Also please help combat predatory publishing by using the social sharing buttons below to share this content with anyone else who might find it helpful.

-About this post: This post was originally written in response to a question from a blog reader in December 2013.
+This post was originally written in response to a question from a blog reader in December 2013.
 It was republished in September 2018 after a substantial revision, which included adding the section with advice on identifying predatory publishers.
-The post was last updated in December 2020 (rearranged & updated content).
+The post was last updated in August 2024 (rearranged & updated content, added slides).
+The content of this post does not reflect the views of my current or past employers.
+The featured image is used with licenses from Adobe Stock.

 Leave a Reply